nutszebra/squeeze_net/README.md

 As [[2]][Paper2] is reported, the order of BN_ReLU_Conv works well for residual networks, thus Fire module is composed of three BN_ReLU_Conv layers.
 * Optimization
 Optimization and hyperparameters are same as in [[3]][Paper3].
+* Data augmentation
+Pictures are randomly resized in the range of [124, 132], then 122x122 patches are extracted randomly.
+Horizontal flipping is applied with 0.5 probability.

 # References
 SqueezeNet: AlexNet-level accuracy with 50x fewer parameters and <0.5MB model size [[1]][Paper]